adamoutler/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 # Pi Zero W Smart USB Flash Drive
 SMB enabled network share that appears as a USB drive to a connected device, and web-based portal for controlling AnyCubic Mono X/SE printers.

+### Support

+This project is free to use, and I hope you do, but it also take a lot of time to keep working on making it better.
+Consider "buying me a book" through this [link](https://www.buymeacoffee.com/tds2021) to help keep this development going.
+That way I can learning new ways to make this (and other projects) better.
+Think of it as karma-ware.
+Have a great day!

 ### Acknowledgements

 I based this project on the work documented in the MagPi magazine [article](https://magpi.raspberrypi.org/articles/pi-zero-w-smart-usb-flash-drive) by the same name.
 It was written by [Russell Barnes](https://magpi.raspberrypi.org/articles/author/77pb3df8MQLs3i8qTd0C8Q).
 It also borrows some ideas from [Giles Davison's](https://github.com/gilesdavison) now defunct RadaDASH project.